d3/d3-selection/README.md

 <a name="selection_order" href="#selection_order">#</a> <i>selection</i>.<b>order</b>()

-Re-inserts elements into the document such that the document order matches the selection order.
+Re-inserts elements into the document such that the document order of each group matches the selection order.
 This is equivalent to calling [*selection*.sort](#selection_sort) if the data is already sorted, but much faster.

 ### Data

 For an introduction to D3’s data joins, see [Thinking With Joins](http://bost.ocks.org/mike/join/).
-Also see the [General Update Pattern](http://bl.ocks.org/mbostock/3808218) example thread.
+Also see the [General Update Pattern](http://bl.ocks.org/mbostock/3808218) examples.

 <a name="selection_data" href="#selection_data">#</a> <i>selection</i>.<b>data</b>([<i>data</i>[, <i>key</i>]])

 Joins the specified array of *data* with the selected elements, modifying this selection so that it represents the *update* selection: the elements successfully bound to data.
 Also defines the [enter](#selection_enter) and [exit](#selection_exit) selections, which can be used to add or remove elements to correspond to the new data.
 The specified *data* is an array of arbitrary values (*e.g.*, numbers or objects), or a function that returns an array of values for each group.
 When data is assigned to an element, it is stored in the property `__data__`, thus making the data “sticky” and available on re-selection.

 The *data* is specified **for each group** in the selection.
 If the selection has multiple groups (such as [d3.selectAll](#selectAll) followed by [*selection*.selectAll](#selection_selectAll)), then *data* should typically be specified as a function.
-This function will be invoked for each group, being passed the parent datum *d* (which may be undefined) and the group index *i*, with the parent element as the `this` context.
+This function will be invoked for each group in order, being passed the parent datum *d* (which may be undefined) and group index *i*, with the parent element as the `this` context.
 For example, to create an HTML table from a matrix of numbers:

 ```js
 var matrix = [